5.2 - Building the action plan

 🔎 These steps are aligned with the Guide for the construction, implementation and monitoring of a transition plan of ADEME:

-Definition of the axes or orientations for reduction, which are the major categories of the transition plan that will group several actions of the same theme.
+Definition of axes or orientations for reduction, which are the major categories of the Transition Plan that will group together several actions on the same theme.
 The axes can correspond to the significant categories of the assessment. (for example: collaboration with its suppliers, responsible purchasing, internal work, Stakeholder engagement...) ;

-Identification of the human, technical and financial necessary and/or available to make the transition plan feasible;
+Identification of human, technical and financial necessary and/or available for the Transition Plan to be achievable;

-Definition of the selection criteria for actions and their prioritisation (for example: the quantification of the action's impact, the budget required, the prerequisites for implementing the action...) ;
+Definition of selection criteria for actions and their prioritisation (for example: quantification of the action's impact, the budget required, prerequisites for the implementation of the action...) ;

-Evaluation of reduction actions with regard to the defined criteria and selection of those with the best results.
-This must be done while ensuring the organisation's overall emissions reduction objective by considering the emissions reductions generated by the action but also the budget required to implement the action;
+Evaluation of the reduction actions with regard to the defined criteria and selection of those with the best results.
+This must be done while ensuring the organisation's overall emissions reduction objective by considering the emission reductions generated by the action but also the budget required to implement the action;

-Carrying out the action sheets.
-Their content will be defined below ;
+Completion of the action sheets.
+Their content shall be defined below ;

-Validation of the reduction actions to be implemented and of their action sheet by the transition plan leads.
+Validation of the reduction actions that will be implemented and of their action sheet by the Transition Plan leads.

-When selecting actions, monitoring the actions implemented since the last assessment helps consolidate and ensure the continuity of relevant actions already in place.
+When selecting actions, monitoring the actions implemented since the last assessment enables consolidation and ensures the continuity of existing relevant actions.

 Each action is defined by an action sheet.
-These gather the following information, which is mandatory (however additional information may be added):
+These bring together the following information, which are mandatory (however additional information may be added):

 Objectives and targets (sites and activities) of the action;